derdoktor667/flight32/README.md

 *   **MPU6050 IMU Integration**: Seamless integration of the MPU6050 Inertial Measurement Unit for accelerometer, gyroscope, and temperature readings.
 Includes calibration and configuration commands.
 *   **Flysky IBUS Receiver Support**: Connect your Flysky receiver via Serial2 using the IBUS protocol.
 Monitor channel data and connection status directly from the terminal.
+*   **DShotRMT Motor Control**: Integrated DShot300 motor protocol using the ESP32's RMT peripheral for precise and efficient motor control.
+Supports up to 4 motors.
 *   **Refactored Task Management**: Improved task base class and scheduler for better maintainability and clearer task state reporting ("Waiting" instead of "Blocked").

 ## 💻 Terminal Commands: